 Some of the important benefits are: You can never owe more than the value of your home.
-As long as you reside in your home and comply with the loan terms, you do not have to make payments on the loan.
+As long as you reside in your home and comply with the loan terms, you do not have to make payments on the loan (you still need to pay taxes and insurance, hoa and maintain the home).
 You will not lose Social Security or Medicare benefits.
 You are afforded greater financial freedom and control, providing you with security and dignity.

 Reverse mortgages are non-recourse loans.
 What this means for your heirs is that after the last borrower leaves the home, the proceeds from the sale of the home are the only asset that can be taken to pay the loan’s balance.
 If somehow the loan’s balance ends up surpassing the value of the home, the difference is covered by the Federal Housing Administration’s (FHA) insurance fund.
 However, if your heirs wish to keep the home, they may choose to do so by paying off the loan in full.

 FHA-insured Home Equity Conversion Mortgages (HECM) have a loan limit of $636,150 (updated January 1, 2017), regardless of the borrower’s home value.
 Jumbo reverse mortgages are loans that allow qualified borrowers to obtain a reverse mortgage on properties valued at up to $6 million.
 In 2015, AAG began offering these reverse mortgage loans, also called the AAG Advantage, in a growing number of states.